- Plesk Onyx for Linux

 Go to Settings > Domains and define domain-site mappings, using site IDs and domain names using.
 For example:

 Site ID can be seen in the URL when you hover your mouse over the site name (Step 5).

 Leave Primary checkbox selected, otherwise WordPress will redirect visitors from a domain to the subdomain it is mapped to.

 At this point, multisite set up on the WordPress side is complete.
 Now, it is time to create these additional websites on the Plesk side.
 There are three ways to do this:

-- Create domain aliases for the main website on the webspace (in our example, aliases multisite.net, multisite.org, and multisite.us for the website multisite.com).
+Create domain aliases for the main website on the webspace (in our example, aliases example.net, example.org, and example.us for the website example.com).
 This is the easiest way to do this.
-However, to protect such additional sites with an SSL certificate, you must have multi-domain SSL certificate installed on the main website (Note: Let's Encrypt extension allows creating such certificates right from the Plesk interface).
+However, to protect such additional sites with an SSL certificate, a multi-domain SSL certificate should be installed on the main website.

-- Create additional domains under current webspace/subscription and point their document root to the document root of the main website (i.e. /httpdocs).
-In this case, you'll have more flexibility in terms of website settings for every site and can purchase separate SSL certificate for each domain.
+Create additional domains under current webspace/subscription and point their document root to the document root of the main website (i.e. /httpdocs).
+It gives more flexibility in terms of website settings for every site and allows to purchase separate SSL certificate for each domain.

-- Set the main website as default virtual host on the IP address .
-Go to Tools & Settings > IP addresses > <IP Address> and select your WordPress website as the default website for this IP address.
-You won't need to create any additional domains or aliases in Plesk - as long as other site names are resolving to the same IP address, web server will use your WordPress website as a default destination for any request that comes to this IP address.
-However SSL certificate for the main website must include all domains you're planning to add to your multisite network.
+Set the main website as default virtual host on the IP address.
+Go to Tools & Settings > IP addresses > <IP Address> and select WordPress website as the default website for this IP address.
+In this case, it is not required to create any additional domains or aliases in Plesk - as long as other site names are resolving to the same IP address, web server will use the WordPress website as a default destination for any request that comes to this IP address.
+However, SSL certificate for the main website must include all domains added to your multisite network.